songlab-cal/CherryML/README.md

   --minimum_distance_for_nontrivial_contact MINIMUM_DISTANCE_FOR_NONTRIVIAL_CONTACT
-                        Minimum distance in primary structure used to determine if two site are in non-trivial contact. (default: 7) --families FAMILIES   Subset of families on which to run rate matrix estimation. (default: None) --sites_subset_dir SITES_SUBSET_DIR
+                        Minimum distance in primary structure used to determine if two site are in non-trivial contact. (default: 7) --families [FAMILIES [FAMILIES ...]]
+                        Subset of families on which to run rate matrix estimation. (default: None) --sites_subset_dir SITES_SUBSET_DIR
                         Directory where the subset of sites from each family used